We explore different lending options for those that have a low credit score or poor credit history.

-- Try not to apply for multiple loans at once.
-This could damage your credit rating and make it harder for you to be accepted by a lender.
-Instead, use a quotation search (or soft search) to see how likely you are to get a loan before you apply – these kind of checks won’t damage your credit rating.
-(We’ve put more info about this here)
+Try not to apply for multiple loans at once.
+This could damage your credit score and make it harder for you to be accepted by a lender.
+Instead, use a quotation search (known as a soft search) to see how likely you are to get a loan before you apply – these kind of checks won’t damage your credit score.

-A loan for bad credit can make or break your credit rating
+A loan for 'bad credit' could make or break your credit rating

-- On the other hand, if you take out a loan for bad credit and you fail to repay it, this can cause a lot of damage to your credit rating – more so than if you had problems with a standard loan.
+On the other hand, if you take out a loan for bad credit and you fail to repay it, this could have a negative impact to your credit score – more so than if you had problems repaying a standard loan.
 This damage is likely to hinder your chances of being able to borrow again in the future.

-We have a whole article on this here.
-But in short, here are some of the steps to improve your credit rating:
+In short, here are some of the steps to improve your credit score:

-Don’t apply for too much credit at once – every time you apply for a credit product a 'credit application' search will be added to your report.
-If you make a lot of credit applications in a short space of time lenders will see this and may choose not to lend to you.
+Try to avoid applying for too much credit in a short space of time.
+It's worth checking how likely you are to be approved for a loan in the 'Offers' section of your account before you officially apply.
+Every time you apply for credit a 'credit application' search (aka hard search) will be carried out and a mark will be added to your report.
+If lenders see a lot of applications in a short space of time they may view you as a riskier borrower and may choose not to lend to you.